No-Regret Bayesian Recommendation to Homogeneous Users: Missing Technical Details for Alternative LP-based Algorithm

 where the denominator in the right-hand side of inequality~(a) is due to the construction of $\schemeanchorpair$. \end{proof}

 \xhdr{The analysis of exploring phase II}

 The goal of exploring phase II is to identify an interior point $\schemestartingpoint$ for the linear program solver $\lpsolver$ with membership oracle access.
-To achieve this, \Cref{alg:log T} excludes degenerated states which contributes little to $\SExpUtility(\optoff)$, and the remaining states forms the subset $\meaningfulset$.
+To achieve this, \LPRP\ excludes degenerate states which contribute little to $\SExpUtility(\optoff)$, and the remaining states form the subset $\meaningfulset$.
 We characterize $\meaningfulset$ by the following lemma.

 \begin{numberedlemma}{\ref{lem:meaningful set characterization}} When exploring phase II terminates, \begin{itemize} \item for each state $\realizedstatei \in\meaningfulset$:~ $\costStatei \geq -\totalstate\totaltime \cdot \max_{\realizedstatej\in[\totalstate]} \costState(\realizedstatej)$; \item for each state $\realizedstatei\not\in \meaningfulset$:~ $\costStatei < - \frac{\totalstate\totaltime}{3} \cdot \max_{\realizedstatej\in[\totalstate]} \costState(\realizedstatej)$. \end{itemize} \end{numberedlemma}